geek-cookbook/geek-cookbook/README.md

 # What is this?

 Funky Penguin's "**[Geek's Cookbook](https://geek-cookbook.funkypenguin.co.nz)**" is a collection of how-to guides for establishing your own container-based self-hosting platform, using either Docker Swarm or Kubernetes.
-This swarm enables you to run self-hosted services such as [GitLab](https://gitlab.com/), [Plex](https://www.plex.tv/), [NextCloud](https://nextcloud.com), etc.
+Container orchestration enables you to run self-hosted services such as [GitLab](https://gitlab.com/), [Plex](https://www.plex.tv/), [NextCloud](https://nextcloud.com), etc.

 ## Who is this for?